How to Resign From a Temporary Job

 Before you decide to resign, you should have an idea of how long your position will be needed, especially if you sign a contract or agreement before starting.
 Some temporary positions have a clear beginning and end date, but you may find you need to resign from the job early.

 This scenario can come about if you are looking for a permanent position somewhere else, with the plan to resign from the temporary job once you secure a permanent position.
 If you signed a contract be sure to give the proper notice stated in your contract.
-Make it clear to your future employer when you can commit yourself to a start date; you would hate to be expected in two places at once.
+Make it clear to your future employer when you can commit yourself to start.
+You would hate to be expected in two places at once.

 How Long Should You Stay?